 Does No Fault Divorce In Illinois Make It Easier?

 Illinois has been a no-fault divorce state for years.
 However, until 2016, petitioners could file for divorce for adultery, impotence, alcoholism, and more.
-Today, the only ground for divorce in Illinois is irreconcilable differences.
+Today, the only grounds for divorce in Illinois are irreconcilable differences.
 Learn more about no-fault divorce below, then contact our Chicago divorce attorneys at Gordon & Perlut, LLC if you need assistance.

 Who did wrong in a marriage doesn’t matter in an Illinois divorce.
 Therefore, responsibility for the breakup doesn’t play a role in the division of assets.
 If your spouse wronged you, that is undeniably painful.
 However, from an Illinois legal perspective, the reasons for your breakup don’t matter.